LENGTH: 52 min

 Visual FX by W // DOUBLE YOU

-Ayahuasca is sonic alchemy from Brazilian born artist Poranguí.
-Blending live field recordings from the deep Amazon rainforest with native instruments from around the world, the music builds a bridge to the consciousness of the master plant medicine herself.
+Ayahuasca is sonic alchemy from Brazilian born artist Poranguí McGrew.
+Blending field recordings from the Amazon rainforest with native instruments from around the world, the music builds a bridge to the consciousness of the master plant medicine.

-Each track can be traveled singularly or woven together to take you on an adventure to the hidden parts of yourself.
+Each track can be traveled singularly or woven together to take you on a seamless journey to the deepest parts of your psyche.

-Whether you are using the music for relaxation, stress relief, meditation, ceremony, or to play while you work on a project, the music is like warm rain for your ears.
+Whether you are listening for relaxation, stress relief, meditation, ceremony, or to help with focus while you work on a project, the music is like tropical rain for your ears.

 What is Ayahuasca?